Maintaining Wellness During Ramadan: Tips for Mental Health

 Is it safe to fast during Ramadan if you have a mental health condition?

-It depends on the severity of your condition and the advice of your healthcare provider.
 If fasting may worsen your condition, it may be best to avoid fasting.